A decimal point in the wrong place; fabricated numbers; potential staff reductions; miscalculations of millions of dollars; $400,000 in the red…

 What began as a fiscal “hair trim” in early 2023 grew into a $4.5 million crisis by November that year, which led to months of discussion with community members and talk of school closures.
 Fears were quelled in April by new cost-saving projections that showed BISD could retain about $2 million in its fund balance for 2023-24.
 That was still below what the district would consider financially healthy, but was a better outlook than the initial budget projections.

-Looking back, after all general ledger corrections were made, the final fund balance at the end of the 2023-24 fiscal year was actually $3.7 million — about $425,000 lower than initial projections, Knight said.
+Looking back, after all general ledger corrections were made, the final fund balance at the end of the 2023-24 fiscal year was actually $3.7 million — about $425,000 less than initial projections, Knight said.

 BISD officials found that the current deficit is connected to three miscalculations of about $650,000 each.
-First, Knight explained, about $650,000 charged from the capital projects levy in 2023 was incorrectly marked as “revenue” and never reimbursed.
+First, Knight said, about $650,000 charged from the capital projects levy in 2023 was incorrectly marked as “revenue” and never reimbursed.
 Then, her team realized that the 2022-23 budget was overspent, which pushed about $645,000 into the following year’s budget deficit.
 Third, an outstanding balance in the retirement system of about $650,000 was never released.

 The cost-saving measures BISD initially took — redistributing costs to its capital levies and relying on staff attrition — appeared to save the district about $1.4 million.
 But with the surprise expenditures, that meant the district had really been stretched by closer to $6 million.
 “Last year, they used all but $85,000 of our original expenditure budget — so we still spent almost every last dime,” Knight said.